Adrian-MC20/mc-rosegold-alloy/README.md

 ### 1.1 Alloy Logic

-**Pros of using ingots (current decision):**
+Pros of using ingots (current decision):
-- Alloys are made from refined metals, not raw ores
+- Alloys are made from refined metals, not raw ores.
-- Matches how Netherite uses refined materials
+- Matches how Netherite uses refined materials.
-- Clean gameplay flow: smelt → alloy → craft
+- Clean gameplay flow: smelt -> alloy -> craft.

-**Alternative (raw ores):**
+Alternative (raw ores):
 Considered but not adopted; feels less logical and breaks the fantasy of alloy-making.

+In addition to Copper and Gold, the alloy recipe also uses **Nether Quartz** as a catalyst-like component, to make the recipe slightly more demanding and thematically “refined”.

 ---

 ## 2. Materials

 ### 2.1 Rose Gold Ingot

 This is the fundamental building block of the entire mod.

 Planned characteristics:
-- Crafted from Copper and Gold
+- Crafted from Copper, Gold and Nether Quartz.
-- Used for all equipment and block types
+- Used for all equipment and block types.
-- Designed as a **mid-tier metal**
+- Designed as a **mid-tier metal**.
-- Durability and strength between Iron and Diamond
-- Enchantability similar to Iron

 ---